 Exercise Therapy

-The key to regaining independent function and to prevent the return of symptoms in your daily life is to learn how to help yourself.
+Humans are born to move so the key to regaining independent function and to prevent the return of symptoms is to learn how to stay active.
 We will teach you a customized exercise program that will correct muscle imbalances, and improve posture, coordination and flexibility.
 Our clinic has a gym space housing the equipment that you may need during exercise such as Theraband, Bosu balls and balance discs.
 Success requires your active participation in exercise therapy.

 Electro-Physical Agents